Curriculum Detail

 • Anatomy & Physiology

 Anatomy & Physiology is an upper-division elective science course.
-Students will learn about the human body, and emphasis will be placed on how the structure of its parts reflects their functions.
-Body systems studied include the immune system; skeletal system, muscular system, nervous system, cardiovascular system, digestive system, respiratory system; and reproductive system.
+Students will learn about the human body, with an emphasis on how the structure of its parts reflects their functions.
+Body systems studied include the immune system, skeletal system, muscular system, nervous system, cardiovascular system, digestive system, respiratory system, and reproductive system.
 Students will be expected to read the textbook as well as articles about current medical issues.
 Laboratory investigations will improve students' understanding of the various components within an organ system and expose them to the structure and function of actual tissues.
 Such labs will include interactive computer programs and dissections.
 An alternative final assessment will involve students exploring and becoming an expert on one anatomy and physiology related topic.

 Prerequisite: